polterguy/magic/README.md

 Yes — MIT licensed, self-hostable, no feature gates.
 The hosted Hyperlambda code generator is currently free to use; future pricing is expected at $49 per 1,000 requests, and there is no payment wall today.

 **Do I need an OpenAI API key?**
-For AI code generation and embeddings, yes.
-If you drive Magic over MCP from Claude or Codex, no. Ollama and HuggingFace plugins can replace inference, but embeddings still need OpenAI.
+For AI code generation and semantic (embeddings) retrieval, yes.
+If you drive Magic over MCP from Claude or Codex, no. Ollama and HuggingFace plugins can replace inference, and chatbots configured for BM25 keyword retrieval search your training data with SQLite full-text search — no OpenAI involved.

 **Can I run it completely on my own hardware?**
 Yes.
 Everything — database, API, frontend, scheduler, chatbots — runs in your own containers, on your own machine.